craftgate/recruitment/README.md

 # Do You Want To Join?

-We tried to share all the details with you. if you want to join the team of crafters, do not hesitate and send your CV to [talent@craftgate.io](mailto:talent@craftgate.io).
+We tried to share all the details with you.
+If you want to join the team of crafters, do not hesitate and send your CV to [talent@craftgate.io](mailto:talent@craftgate.io).

 [![Apply Now](images/apply-now.png)](mailto:talent@craftgate.io)